 ‘Tell me what…?’ he said directly.
 His tolerance had reached its limits.

 Bryce continued, struggling to articulate any discernible words over his apparent distress.
 ‘Sir…It’s Miles…They found him floating in the Harbor this morning…Sir….He’s…he’s dead…’

 The voice broke away as Bryce succumbed to his emotions.
 Having just delivered the news he had lost his best friend, he burst into uncontrollable sobbing.

 ‘What the hell are you talking about Bryce…?
 How can he be dea — ’ David cut himself off.
 He refused to say the word.
 ‘Oh my God…’ David said.
-His free hand cupped his forehead as he paced directionless around his office.
+His hand cupped his forehead as he paced directionless around his office.
 His stomach knotted.
-He felt weak.
+His legs grew weak.
 ‘How can this be…?
 I don’t understand…’

 A brief pause followed before Bryce responded.
 ‘I have no idea Sir.
 I still can’t believe it.’

 ‘Where the hell were you Bryce…?
 How could you let this happen?’

 ‘I… I …was in bed Sir…I had no idea until this morning.’

 ‘Are you telling me he drowned…drowned in the Harbor…?’
 David’s tone was aggressive.

 ‘That is what the police are saying Sir.’